 Board of Trustees

-Steven Leung, President of Outstanding Investment Co, Inc., has provided outstanding property management and investment services for more than 14 years to buyers and sellers in the greater San Francisco Bay area.
-Steven previously served as VP Sales, Quality Green Building Supplies.
-Steven is a graduate of San Jose State University where he received his BS degree in Business & Finance.
-Steven joined the American Indian Model Schools board in 2012; and he currently serves as President and brings experience in financial management and investment.
-During Steven Leung’s service as President of the AIMS Board of Directors, he devoted an enormous amount of time that resulted in the restoration of public and parental trust in the AIMS organization’s educational mission and goal; and was awarded a Board Resolution of Commendation for his outstanding service.
+Director Steven Leung, is President of Outstanding Investment Company, Incorporated, which has provided outstanding property management and investment services for more than 14 years to buyers and sellers in the greater San Francisco Bay area.
+Steven previously served as Vice President of Sales for Quality Green Building Supplies.
+He is a graduate of San Jose State University with a Bachelor’s of Science in Business and Finance.
+Steven joined the American Indian Model Schools (AIMS) board in 2012; and currently serves as President.
+He brings years of experience in financial management and investment.
+During Steven’s service as President of the AIMS Board of Directors, he devoted countless hours to the restoration of public and parental trust in the AIMS organization’s educational mission and goal.
+As a result, he was awarded a Board Resolution of Commendation for his outstanding service.

 Secretary, Chairperson, Governance Committee